Sample Extended Dissertation And Topic Outline

 This is a sample of an extended dissertation topic and outline.
-The text in black is the same as the standard outline sample, whilst the additional text in BLUE shows the additional work you can expect to receive when you order an extended outline.
+The text in black is the same as the standard outline sample, while the additional text in BLUE shows the additional work you can expect to receive when you order an extended outline.

 Topic: Credit Crunch and Financial Crisis Effect on Consumer Buying Behaviour